facebook/react/docs/docs/handling-events.md

 Handling events with React elements is very similar to handling events on DOM elements.
 There are some syntactic differences:

-* React events are named using camelCase, rather than lowercase
+* React events are named using camelCase, rather than lowercase.
-* With JSX you pass a function as the event handler, rather than a string
+* With JSX you pass a function as the event handler, rather than a string.

 For example, the HTML: